Prevention of prosthetic joint and other types of orthopedic hardware infection

-Issues relating to the prevention of orthopedic hardware infection will be reviewed here; guidelines addressing these issues include the Centers for Disease Control and Prevention guideline for prevention of surgical site infection , the National Surgical Infection Prevention Project [1,2], guidelines from the Medical Letter (table 1) , guidelines from the American Society of Health-System Pharmacists , and an Advisory Statement from the American Academy of Orthopaedic Surgeons .
+Issues relating to the prevention of orthopedic hardware infection will be reviewed here; guidelines addressing these issues include the Centers for Disease Control and Prevention guideline for prevention of surgical site infection , the National Surgical Infection Prevention Project [2,3], guidelines from the Medical Letter (table 1) , guidelines from the American Society of Health-System Pharmacists , and an Advisory Statement from the American Academy of Orthopaedic Surgeons .

 The epidemiology, clinical manifestations, diagnosis, and treatment of orthopedic hardware infections are discussed separately.
 (See "Prosthetic joint infection: Epidemiology, clinical manifestations, and diagnosis" and "Prosthetic joint infection: Treatment".)